frenchvandal/frenchvandal.cn/content/posts/live-long-and-prosper.md

 - Zatoichi
 ---

 This is a first blog post.
 Hello World!!!
-Cool story bro.

 Thanks to GoHugo for providing blazing fast static site generation.